johndoe605/nagios/README.md

 - check_ossec_agents - checks an ossec server if there are disconnected agents and list them.
 - AXFR-to-nagios - Simple script which converts a DIG zonetransfer to a nagios HTTP check config file
 - check_updates - simple checks for apt, yum and pacman updates.
+- output_utils - Just some utilities to manipulate plugins output.
+TODO evaluate to take this out to another project.